argilla-io/argilla-cookbook/ui-finetune/README.md

 ## Fine-tune

-With a dataset on the hub, we can now fine-tune a language model using `autotrain-advanced`.
-We will use the `llm` command to fine-tune a language model on the dataset.
+With a dataset on the hub, we can now fine-tune a language model using the autotrain UI.
+Alternatively, you can use the `autotrain-advanced` [library](https://github.com/huggingface/autotrain-advanced) to fine-tune a language model.
+Check that out if you want to fine-tune a model using CLI commands.

 ### Select the algorithm